Brief on Project Management Tools and Techniques

 Expected Time = (Optimistic + 4 x Most Likely + Pessimistic) / 6

 - The longest duration for the completion of the project is the critical path of the project.
-The critical path determines the total duration required for completion of the project, where the amount of time that activity can be delayed without delaying the project is called as slack time & the activity is called as Non-Critical activity.
-CPM is a deterministic model which is both time & cost-driven.
+The critical path determines the total duration required for the completion of the project.
+The amount of time that activity can be delayed without delaying the project is called slack time & the activity is called Non-Critical activity.
+Thus, CPM is a deterministic model that is both time & cost-driven.

 The critical path of the project determines the following four parameters for each activity, which are calculated using the expected time for relevant activities: